-A friend turned me onto this item after they’d had something stolen from them at the beach.
-What’s great about this item is that it has plenty of room for your valuables, but isn’t incredibly bulky.
-Plus, the stainless steel cord can be wrapped around, say, your deck chair (or beach lounger) and then locked with a four-digit code of your choosing.
+A friend turned me onto portable safes after they’d had something stolen from them at the beach.
+What’s great about this one is that it has plenty of room for your valuables, but isn’t too big.
+Plus, the flexible steel cord can be wrapped around, say, your deck chair (or beach lounger) and then locked with a key or three-digit combination.

 Translation: In order for someone to steal your stuff, they’ll have to steal the chair, too.

-The Masterlock Handheld case is 8.5 inches by 3.5 inches, so it’s perfect for a passport, cell phones, sign and sail cards, and wallet.
+The SAFEGO Portable Indoor/Outdoor Lock Box Safe is 7.5 inches by 7 inches, so it’s perfect for passports, cell phones, sign and sail cards, and wallets.
 Thanks to this cool gadget, I don’t feel the need to make sure that someone is staying behind at the beach chairs or cabana to keep an eye on our stuff.
-And that peace of mind is priceless
+And that peace of mind is priceless.

 This site is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.com.